Fescron/universal-jlink-adapter/JLinkExe-SeggerRTT-debugging-TipsTricks.md

   * (first parameter)
   *  - A pointer to a buffer to store the characters (second parameter) and its size
   *    in bytes (third parameter) (1 char = 1 byte) need to be given
-  *  - Returns the number of bytes that have been read
+  *  - Returns the number of bytes which have been read
   *  - Internally calls "SEGGER_RTT_ReadNoLock" */
 uint32_t characters = "";
 uint32_t bytes = SEGGER_RTT_Read(0, &characters, 4);